rholmes777/AIExplore/Aider/Aider-config.md

+# Aider CLI and Key Management Cheatsheet

-Below is a single-page CLI & key-management cheat-sheet you can paste into cheatsheet.md or keep in your wiki.
+Below is a single-page CLI and key-management cheat sheet you can paste into `cheatsheet.md` or keep in your wiki.

-⸻
+---

-1 · One-liners for “Does my key + model work?”
+## 1. One-liners: “Does my key + model work?”

+200 = OK, 401 = bad key / no credits, 404 = model not enabled for this key.

-## OpenAI – gpt-4o (expects 200)
+### OpenAI – gpt-4o
 curl -s -o /dev/null -w '%{http_code}\n' \
   https://api.openai.com/v1/chat/completions \
   -H "Authorization: Bearer $OPENAI_API_KEY" \